-Investors were also unsettled by the implications of the Federal Reserve's action to pump another $1 trillion into the financial system, fearing this could stir up inflation in the long term.
+Investors were unsettled by the implications of the Fed's action to pump another $1 trillion into the financial system and a plan to expand its consumer and small business lending program, fearing the moves could stir up inflation in the long term.

 The Nasdaq performed better than the other two main indexes with its declines offset by a rise in shares of Oracle Corp